 Make Cactus Point Dental Your New Dentist in Chandler, AZ

 Ready for your first dental exam?
-At Cactus Point Dental in Chandler, AZ, Dr. Jarom Stradling, Dr. Spencer Torgerson, and Dr. Chad Haak are dedicated to providing a comfortable, thorough experience.
+At Cactus Point Dental in Chandler, AZ, Drs.
+Jarom Stradling and Chad Haak are dedicated to providing a comfortable, thorough experience.
 They’ll walk you through the entire process, from routine cleanings to more advanced care, ensuring your first visit is both smooth and informative.
 Schedule your appointment today to start your journey toward a healthier smile!

 Contact Us